dmbarbour/wikilon/docs/AboutAO.md

 #### Cache Design

 Caching can be implemented by taking a *secure hash* of the representation and performing a lookup.
 In case of `{%word}` tokens, we do not know whether those words would be linked during evaluation or preserved as symbols.
-So we must conservatively include both the `{%word}` symbol and a reference to the word's linker object.
+So we conservatively include both the `{%word}` symbol and a reference to the word's linker object.

         [{%foo}{%bar}{%baz}]{&cache}

-        cacheID = REDUCE {%foo}{%bar}{%baz} (foo)(bar)(baz)
+        cacheID = SecureHash {%foo}{%bar}{%baz} (foo)(bar)(baz)
-            REDUCE uses inline or secure hash (or shared stowage) (X) represents X's linked object.
+            where (X) is cacheID of X's linker object

 Taking these constraints overall, we might assume four tables of form:

 * **dictionary:** word → def.
 Developed by humans and software agents.
 * **clients:** word → words.
 Computed directly from the dictionary.
+* **data cache:** secure hash → def.
+Where we keep cached computations.
 * **word cache:** word → (eval, link, metadata).
 Computed by evaluator.
-* **data cache:** secure hash → def.
-Where we keep cached computations.

 Our dictionary has a set of definitions.
 We maintain an index of immediate clients for each word for reverse lookup, rename, incremental cache invalidation, etc..
-Our data cache is updated by the `{&cache}` annotation or a local equivalent.
+Our data cache is updated by the `{&cache}` annotation or a local equivalent, may be shared by multiple dictionaries, and may be maintained heuristically (e.g. random deletion is okay).

-Challenges primarily surround maintenance of the *word cache*.
+Challenges surround maintenance of the *word cache*.
+Upon updating a word's definition, its linker object may be invalid, and transitively any clients of that word.

-When we update a set of words in our dictionary, the cache entries for those words can be marked stale.
-In each case we must re-evaluate the word, to see if the change to its definition or dependencies effected an actual change to its linker object.
-If so, all clients of that word must also be marked stale.

-Evaluation order must use a topological sort or variant to avoid recomputing the cache entry at a given word more than once update.
-A fast topological sort is possible if we cache a monotonic 'height' of each word in its metadata, or any similar characteristic.

-*Aside:* In case of real-time observers, I favor snapshot consistency for queries on a given dictionary.
-For queries that involve multiple dictionaries in a distributed system, we might weaken this to eventual consistency.
+An easy maintenance technique is perhaps to conservatively clear the word cache then rebuild it lazily.
+Assuming the *data cache* is used to evaluate words and linker objects, we might avoid the bulk of unnecessary recomputation.
+However, it might be advantageous to more precisely invalidate the word cache.
+This requires evaluation *during* invalidation, which has its own challenges.

+A heuristic balance of precise and lazy cache maintenance may prove effective in the general case, e.g. based on an effort quota upon performing each dictionary update.

 ## Constraints on Words and Definitions